SachCZ/raytracer/docs/markdown/cmake.md

 # CMake config

 RayTracer uses cmake to configure the build and install.
-In this document options intended to be used by a user are listed, overall structure of the project is summarized and installed files are listed.
+In this document options intended to be used by a user are listed and overall structure of the project is summarized.

 ## CMake options
 Options expected to be used by the user of RayTracer are: